James Morris (footballer, born 2000): Doncaster Rovers

-Morris made his professional debut in a 1–0 victory over Sunderland U21's on 3 October 2017 in the EFL Trophy coming on as 45th minute substitute for Andy Williams.
+Morris made his professional debut in a 1–0 victory over Sunderland U21s on 3 October 2017 in the EFL Trophy coming on as a 45th-minute substitute for Andy Williams.

 Seattle University Redhawks

 Morris entered university at Seattle University in Seattle, Washington in 2019.
 He plays for the university's varsity men's soccer team which competes in the Western Athletic Conference.
 He scored a brace on his debut against Houston Baptist, and a hat trick against CSU-Bakersfield on 19 October.

+Return to England

+In July 2024, Morris joined Northern Premier League Premier Division side Matlock Town.
+He departed the club in October 2024.

+On 4 October 2024, the day after his departure from Matlock Town was announced, Morris joined Stocksbridge Park Steels.